sannnir/Project-My-own-Salt-state/README.md

 Then we are ready to start them by command:

         vagrant up

 <img width="575" alt="image" src="https://user-images.githubusercontent.com/117899949/206442534-3ca699d9-3133-4b8c-89f7-4a4b1c05fa48.png">

-And now I have three VMs in total.
-One master and two becoming minions:
+And just like that - I have two virtual machines!
+One master and one minion:

 <img width="188" alt="image" src="https://user-images.githubusercontent.com/117899949/207007847-50bc6cc3-4350-49e4-a994-a685b6630b97.png">